ganeshkalal/ApiDemo/README.md

 # ApiDemo
-This is a basic demo project to demonstrate the use of Retrofit, Recyclerview, Glide & Data Binding
+This is a basic demo project to demonstrate the use of Retrofit, Recyclerview, Glide, Shimmer Framelayout & Data Binding